Which is the first National Park in India? Jim Corbett?

 Jim Corbett National Park Jeep Safari

-Jeeps are the fastest and most convenient way to go inside the forest.
+Jeeps are the fastest and most convenient way to explore the forest.
 The jeep safari has two different paths.
-One covers the regions of Bijrani, Sitabani and Jhirna.
+One covers the regions of Bijrani, Sitabani, and Jhirna.

 The other path tours the entire Durgadevi zone.
 The safari cost in this zone is slightly higher than in the others.
 Tourists can book these jeep safaris online for all routes.
 A maximum of 6 people is allowed in each jeep.